vanng822/pagination/README.md

 ### translationCache: {Boolean}
 To indicate if the result from CURRENT_PAGE_REPORT translation can be cached or not.
 Default is false.
-The cache is global and will be the same for all instances therefore you should NOT set to true if you want different translations/formats.
+The cache is global and will be the same for all instances which have specified translationCacheKey as bellow.

+### translationCacheKey: {String}
+For supporting multiple versions of translation of CURRENT_PAGE_REPORT.
+It can use for multilanguages or different formats.
+Default is "en"

 ### translator: {Function}
 For translations of FIRST, NEXT, ...
 Simple example